 Project AIMS (Artificial Intelligence against Modern Slavery)

 Since 2015, the UK Modern Slavery Act (MSA) has required companies making over 36 million £ (approx. USD 45 million) per year to report on the steps they are taking to eradicate modern slavery from their direct operations and supply chains.
-From December 2020, under the Australian Modern Slavery Act, Australian companies making over AU $100 million (approx. USD 69 million) per year are also required to produce an MSA statement.
+Similarly, under the Australian Modern Slavery Act, since December 2020, Australian companies making over AU $100 million (approx. USD 69 million) per year have also been required to produce an MSA statement.
 According to the BHRRC Modern Slavery Registry, there are now over 16,000 published MSA statements in the UK.

-The Future Society (TFS) launched in partnership with Walk Free Project AIMS (Artificial Intelligence against Modern Slavery).
-Project AIMS built upon the work from BHRRC Modern Slavery Registry, WikiRate and Walk Free, to develop methods and tools to ‘read’ the statements produced by companies under the Modern Slavery Act.
+The Future Society (TFS) launched Project AIMS (Artificial Intelligence against Modern Slavery) in partnership with Walk Free.
+Project AIMS built upon the work from BHRRC Modern Slavery Registry, WikiRate, and Walk Free, to develop methods and tools to ‘read’ the statements produced by companies under the Modern Slavery Act.
 Some of those methods used metrics designed by Walk Free in line with the UK Government guidance.
-This work can support the work of WikiRate and others interested in analyzing those statements, enabling ongoing human verification of the automated data collection.
+This work can support that of WikiRate and others interested in analyzing those statements.

-Nicolas Miailhe and Yolanda Lannquist will oversee the project led by Adriana Bora.
-AIMS used the latest data science and machine learning techniques, with a particular focus on NLP (Natural Language Processing) and computational linguistics, which allowed for diving deep into each report, assessing and improving the overall understanding of the quality of the reports produced under the UK and later Australian Modern Slavery Acts.
+Project AIMS uses the latest data science and machine learning techniques, including NLP (Natural Language Processing) and computational linguistics, allowing for deep dives into each report, assessing and improving the overall understanding of the quality of the reports produced under the UK and later Australian Modern Slavery Acts.

-This project builds on research conducted by Bora (2019) (Unpublished Manuscript) “Using augmented intelligence in accelerating the eradication of modern slavery – Applied machine learning in analyzing and benchmarking the modern slavery businesses’ reports.”
+This project builds on research conducted by Adriana Bora’s “Using augmented intelligence in accelerating the eradication of modern slavery – Applied machine learning in analyzing and benchmarking the modern slavery businesses’ reports” (2019; unpublished manuscript).
 Bora focused on creating the first global analysis of all the businesses’ reports collected under the Modern Slavery Registry.

 Project AIMS is now open source on GitHub

-The first phase of Project AIMS has now ended and that this work is now available open source on our GitHub.
-The GitHub contains the notebooks developed under Project AIMS from April 2020 to June 2021, clearly documented, for anyone who would like to use, reproduce or develop further the project.
+The first phase of Project AIMS has now ended and this work is now available open-source on our GitHub.
+The GitHub repository contains the notebooks developed under Project AIMS from April 2020 to June 2021, clearly documented, for anyone who would like to use, reproduce or develop further the project.
 Those notebooks are organized in the following format: